DMarket Rating Review

 - Q2 2020 — API integration in 2000 games with 100M users, in-game items value exceeding $40B

-Overall, the development plan is adequate and boils down to speeding up the process of launching and developing the product, but we believe that the growth rates are overestimated.
+Overall, the development plan is adequate and boils down to speeding up the process of launching and developing the product.

 Also, the project white paper provides developers' plans for the project depending on the sum raised in the first round.
 Four key values were identified for the attracted funds: up to 5M tokens, 5–15M, 15–25M, and 25–50M.
 As we know, it was possible to place almost 36M, which falls into the 4th group and gives hope that the plans will be realized in full and in the stated time-frame.
 The following table gives the basic parameters: